KIT-IAI/SDM_Plugin_General/README.md

 Here you will find the [Plugin Feature Doucumentation](Plugin_Features.md)

-## Overview of Plugins developed at IAI
+## Overview of Plugins developed at IAI-SDM

 | Plugin Name          | Description                                |
 | :---                 | :---                                       |